sasly2048/C-Programming/README.md

 The goal is to consistently improve my understanding of core programming concepts, sharpen problem-solving skills, and build a strong foundation in C.
 I will be solving small problems, writing utility programs, and implementing various algorithms and data structures.

-I will update this table regularly as I progress.
+I will update this repository regularly as I progress.

 Feel free to explore any folder.
 Each folder contains:
 - `.c` files for programs